This bank manager quit his job and loves new life

 Only when he resigned did he realize how much he had already lost himself in the corporate world.

-I recently watched the cult classic “American Psycho” starring Christian Bale again.
+I recently re-watched the cult classic “American Psycho” starring Christian Bale.
 In doing so, I recognized parallels between the psychological stress of the main character and what I experienced in my old job in a company.
 This also included the pressure to search for “success”.
 But now, two months after leaving the corporate world, I’m happier than ever.
 I feel energetic, determined, and most importantly, I feel like myself again.

 By resigning, I found my way back to my personal identity